 - 10. Record all details of every passport: Name, DOB, issue/expiry date, passport number, and country of issue. - II.
 Make arrangements for getting currency with the Finance Office.
 Consider how it will be distributed amongst staff. - 12.
 Contact the British Embassy/High Commission in the country being visited.
 Fax them the itinerary, accommodation details, passport details, etc. of everyone going.
 Know where to find this building when you arrive in the country. - 13.
-Send a list of those going to all staff via email and all visit information into the bulletin. - 14.
-Share an electronic Google Drive folder of all visit details (including staff, students and parent contact numbers) with the main office, line manager, EVC and SLT emergency contact. - 15.
-Leave copies of all details (including staff, students and parent contact numbers) with the main office and line manager of SLT. - One member of staff should be named as the emergency contact person. - 16.
-Staff going must also leave their emergency contact numbers. - 17.
+Send a list of those going to all staff via email and all visit information into the bulletin. - 15.
+Leave copies of all details (including staff, students and parent contact numbers) with the main office and line manager of SLT. - One member of staff should be named as the emergency contact person. - 17.
 Staff going should have with them the mobile numbers of key SLT as well as school contact numbers. - 18.
 Students are allowed to bring mobile phones but rules for usage must be discussed with parents beforehand and all numbers kept centrally with the lead teacher. - 19.
 If there are any breaks in the journey (e.g. coach to ship, etc.) make sure students know clearly the procedures for separating and regrouping, and where exactly staff will be.
 Include this in the risk assessment). - 20.
-Inform school immediately of safe arrival and any subsequent changes to arrangements or pending problems.

-- 21. The hotel/hostel should be checked on arrival for satisfactory security arrangements, emergency procedures and fire exits.
+Inform school immediately of safe arrival and any subsequent changes to arrangements or pending problems. - 21.
+The hotel/hostel should be checked on arrival for satisfactory security arrangements, emergency procedures and fire exits.
 These should be gone through with the students on the day of arrival. - 22.
 If a teacher is not satisfied with these arrangements, he/she should speak to the hotel and the visit operator.
 If there is then a change of venue, all details should be faxed/phoned immediately to school. - 23.
 If travelling on another coach abroad, check that the seatbelts are in working order.
 If they are not, alternative arrangements must be made. - 24.
-Students should be made aware of the location of staff rooms so staff may be easily contacted in an emergency. - 25.
-Keep a copy of all student details etc. (and small photographs) with the group at all times while away, not left at base.
+Students should be made aware of the location of staff rooms so staff may be easily contacted in an emergency.

+25. Keep a copy of all student details etc. (and small photographs) with the group at all times while away, not left at base.